gzussa/gwt-mousemanager/README.md

 ### Example

 Pointless?
 Yes.
 Easy-to-understand?
 I hope so!
 Fun?
-Probably just as much as !
+Probably just as much as Farmville!

 [Give it a whirl here.](http://gwt-mousemanager.appspot.com/)